dendronhq/dendron-docs/vault/rfc.42-self-contained-vaults.md

 ### Read-only vaults

-Some vaults may be read-only vaults.
+A user may not want to, or be able to modify a vault.
+This is a common pattern for public knowledge bases such as seeds.
+These vaults can be marked as read only in the dependent vault's configuration.
 The notes and schemas inside read-only vaults will be included in the lookup bar, however creating new notes will behave differently:

 - If the vault for the new note is picked automatically, a read-only vault will only be selected if there's a hierarchy match.
 - If the vault for the new note is being prompted, then read-only vaults will be